Isotropic cosmic birefringence from early dark energy

 where $f$ is the breaking scale of the symmetry related to $\phi$ and $m$ determines the potential scale.
 Around $\phi = 0$, this potential is approximated by $V(\phi) \propto \phi^{2n}$.
 Thus, once $\phi$ starts to oscillate, its energy density decreases as $\rho_\phi \propto a^{-6n/(n+1)}$~\cite{Turner:1983he}, which means that $\rho_\phi$ decreases faster than the matter density for $n > 1$.
 In the following, we choose $n = 3$ as in the previous work~\cite{Herold:2021ksg}.

 EDE is usually characterized by three parameters, $(f_\mathrm{EDE}, z_c, \theta_i)$, where $f_\mathrm{EDE}$ is the maximum energy density fraction of EDE at the critical redshift $z_c$, and $\theta_i$ is the initial value of $\theta \equiv \phi/f$.
-The previous work~\cite{Herold:2021ksg} has performed a profile likelihood analysis to avoid volume effects in the Markov chain Monte Carlo analysis and derived a robust constraint of $f_\mathrm{EDE} = 0.072\pm 0.036$ at 68\% C.L.
-They have also obtained the best-fitting values of the 6 parameters of the base-$\Lambda$CDM model and $(z_c, \theta_i)$ for fixed values of $f_\mathrm{EDE}$.
+The previous work~\cite{Herold:2021ksg} has performed a profile likelihood analysis to avoid volume effects in the MCMC analysis and derived a robust constraint of $f_\mathrm{EDE} = 0.072\pm 0.036$ at 68\% C.L.
+They have also obtained the best-fitting values of the 6 parameters of the base-$\Lambda$CDM model and $(z_c, \theta_i)$ for fixed values of $f_\mathrm{EDE}$ from the {\sl Planck} CMB and the BOSS full-shape galaxy clustering data.
 In this paper we adopt their best-fitting values for $f_\mathrm{EDE} = 0.01$, $0.07$, and $0.14$, which are summarized in Table~\ref{tab: best-fit parameters}.

 We show the time evolution of $\phi$ in Fig.~\ref{fig: EDE evolution}.
 The orange and blue regions represent the recombination and reionization epochs, respectively.

 If the EDE has a Chern-Simons coupling to photons, the time evolution of $\phi$ induces isotropic cosmic birefringence.
 The difference in the EDE parameters affects the amplitude and phase of oscillations.
 While the amplitude is proportional to $\beta$ (that is, the amplitude of $C_l^{E B}$), the phase affects the shape of $C_l^{E B}$.